Shark Arm case: Investigation

-Fingerprints lifted from the hand identified the arm as that of former boxer and small-time criminal James "Jim" Smith (born in England in 1890), who had been missing since 7 April 1935.
-Smith's arm and tattoo were also positively identified by his wife, Gladys Smith, and his brother, Edward Smith.
-Smith led a high-risk lifestyle, as he was also a police informer.
-Examination revealed that the limb had been severed with a knife, which led to a murder investigation.
+After a description of the tattoo was published in the Sydney Truth, Edwin Smith came forward to identify the arm as belonging to his brother, James "Jimmy" Smith (born in England in 1890), a former boxer and suburban billiard saloon keeper who had been missing since 7 April 1935.
+Fingerprints confirmed the match.
+Smith was also a police informer.
+Examination revealed that the limb had been severed with a knife, which resulted in a murder investigation.
 Three days later, the aquarium owners killed the shark and gutted it, hampering the initial police investigation.

-Early inquiries correctly led police to a Sydney businessman named Reginald William Lloyd Holmes (1892–1935).
-Holmes was a fraudster and smuggler who also ran a successful family boat-building business at Lavender Bay.
+Early inquiries correctly implicated a Sydney businessman named Reginald William Lloyd Holmes (1892–1935).
+Holmes was a fraudster and smuggler who also managed a successful family boat-building business at Lavender Bay.
 Holmes had employed Smith several times to work insurance scams, including one in 1934 in which an over-insured pleasure cruiser named Pathfinder was sunk near Terrigal.
-Shortly afterwards, the pair began a racket with Patrick Francis Brady (1889–1965), an ex-serviceman and convicted forger.
+Soon afterwards, the pair began criminal activity with Patrick Francis Brady (1889–1965), an ex-serviceman and convicted forger.
 With specimen signatures from Holmes' friends and clients provided by the boat-builder, Brady would forge cheques for small amounts against their bank accounts that he and Smith then cashed.
 Police were later able to establish that Smith had been blackmailing Holmes.

 Smith was last seen drinking and playing cards with Patrick Francis Brady at the Cecil Hotel in the southern Sydney suburb of Cronulla on 7 April 1935 after telling his wife he was going fishing.
 Brady had rented a small cottage in Taloombi Street, Cronulla at the time Smith went missing.
 Police alleged that Smith was murdered at this cottage.
 Port Hacking and Gunnamatta Bay were searched by the Navy and the Air Force, but the rest of Smith's body was never found.
 This caused problems for the prosecution when Brady was eventually brought to trial.

 Brady was arrested on 16 May and charged with the murder of Smith.
-A taxi driver testified that he had taken Brady from Cronulla to Holmes' address at 3 Bay View Street, McMahons Point on the day Smith had gone missing, and that "he was dishevelled, he had a hand in a pocket and wouldn't take it out... it was clear that [he] was frightened."
+A taxicab driver testified that he had taken Brady from Cronulla to Holmes' address at 3 Bay View Street, McMahons Point on the day Smith had gone missing, and that "he was dishevelled, he had a hand in a pocket and wouldn't take it out... it was clear that [he] was frightened."

 Initially, Holmes denied any association with Brady but four days later, on 20 May 1935, the businessman went into his boatshed and attempted suicide by shooting himself in the head with a .32 calibre pistol.
 However, the bullet instead flattened against the bone of his forehead and he was merely stunned.
 Revived after falling into the water, he crawled into his speedboat and led two police launches on a chase around Sydney Harbour for approximately four hours until he was finally caught and taken to hospital.